DevExpress-Examples/blazor-style-migration/readme.md

 </div>
 ```

-In v22.2 it's necessary to set the 100% width to each editor:
+In v22.2, it's necessary to set the width of each editor to 100%:

 ```cs
 <style>